 01 of 10

 The Serengeti National Park offers the absolute classic African safari setting.
 The migration of millions of wildebeest and zebra starts here.
 The vast expanse of grasslands makes the Serengeti fantastic for spotting lion kills because you can see the whole spectacle clearly.
 There are mobile camps that are worth staying at because the wildlife concentrates in certain parts of the park depending on the time of year and the rains.
-Click here for a list of recommended accommodations.
-If you can, spend at least 4 days to make the most of it.
-The best time to go is between December and June, but you can't really go wrong anytime of the year.
+The best time to go is between December and June, but you can't really go wrong any time of the year.
 A hot-air balloon ride at dawn is a truly magnificent experience.

 02 of 10

 Africa is known as one of the best destinations for adventure travel and what can be more adventurous than hiking up the world's tallest free-standing mountain?
 Africa's highest peak, Mount Kilimanjaro in Tanzania, stands at 19,340 feet (5896m) and will take you 6 days to conquer.
 The exciting thing about this mountain is that anyone who is fit and determined can make it up.
 No special climbing equipment or expertise is needed.

 Zanzibar is one of Tanzania's top destinations because of its fascinating past and its incredible beaches.
 Zanzibar's location in the Indian Ocean has made it a natural trading center throughout its history.
 Famous for its spices, Zanzibar also became an important slave trading post under its Arab rulers.
 Stone Town, Zanzibar's capital, is a World Heritage site and boasts beautiful traditional houses, narrow alleyways, a Sultan's palace, and many mosques.